Quickstart

 Steps:

-1. Create a new class that inherits Agent
+- Create a new class that inherits

-3. The new Agent must return a string of the response.
+method that runs the agent and returns the response. - The new Agent must return a string of the response.
 But you may add additional methods to save the output to JSON.

-Griptape Example
+Griptape Example¶

 For example, here's an example on how to create an agent from griptape.

-Here’s how you can create a custom Griptape agent that integrates with the Swarms framework by inheriting from the Agent class in Swarms and overriding the run(task: str) -> str method.
+Here's how you can create a custom Griptape agent that integrates with the Swarms framework by inheriting from the Agent

 from swarms import (